DebarghoGhosh/ownCloud-quickstart/README.md

 ## iOS

-You can also start using ownCloud on your iOS devices.
-Follow the steps given below:
+You can also start using ownCloud on your iOS devices by executing the following steps:

 1. Download the [iOS](https://owncloud.com/mobile-apps/) application.
 2. Install the application similar to any other app on your phone.